CanberkTimurlenk/MovieAPI/README.md

 # Software Design

-### Arhitecture
+### Architecture
 N Tier Architecture has been impelemented.

 ### Database
 PostgreSQL was used as database.
-Triggers has been also added from migrations.
+Triggers has been also added through migrations.

 ### Global Exception Handler
-Global exception handling middleware was added to centralize exception handling.
+Global exception handling middleware was added to centralize exception management.
 Custom Exceptions was created.

-### Aspect Oriented Programming
+### Aspect-Oriented Programming
-To exceed seperation of cross cutting concers from the existed service logic, aspect oriented programming is a well-known technique.
+To exceed seperation of cross cutting concerns from the existed service logic, Aspect-Oriented programming is a well-known technique.
 Interceptors was used to clearize service logic from the cross cutting concerns.
-Concers was thought and applied as aspect attributes
+Concerns was thought and applied as aspect attributes

-Although Log Aspect and Cache Aspect was initially implemented initially, Other Aspect could be added easily into existed structure.
+Although Log Aspect and Cache Aspect were implemented initially, Other Aspect could be added easily into existed structure.

+### Pagination
+PageSize and Index could be passed from the query string.
+The response will be include Page size, Count and Next/Previous Page flag in its header.

+### Sort By Query
+Requested data could be sorted from the query string

 <br>
 <hr>